John E. Moore (politician): Lieutenant governor

-In addition to his responsibilities as Lieutenant Governor, Moore also served as Chairman of the Governor’s Strategic Military Planning Commission.
-The Commission was created to preserve and grow the military presence in Kansas during the 2005 Base Realignment and Closure Commission process.
-He also served as Chairman of the Kansas Health Care Cost Containment Commission which focuses upon reducing the cost of health care administration in Kansas.
+In addition to his responsibilities as lieutenant governor, Moore also served as chairman of the Governor’s Strategic Military Planning Commission.
+The commission was created to preserve and grow the military presence in Kansas during the 2005 Base Realignment and Closure Commission process.
+He also served as chairman of the Kansas Health Care Cost Containment Commission which focuses upon reducing the cost of health care administration in Kansas.

-Moore was also the Kansas Secretary of Commerce until September 1, 2004, before stepping down to become the state’s first full-time Lieutenant Governor.
-As Secretary of Commerce, he headed the Prosperity Summit process to develop the Economic Revitalization Act and the Economic Growth Act which were enacted into law in 2004.
+Moore was also the Kansas Secretary of Commerce until September 1, 2004, before stepping down to become the state’s first full-time lieutenant governor.
+As secretary of commerce, he headed the Prosperity Summit process to develop the Economic Revitalization Act and the Economic Growth Act which were enacted into law in 2004.
 The 2004 legislative session has been called by many the most important session for economic development in decades.

-Business Career and Community Involvement
+Business career and community involvement

 Prior to seeking public office, Moore had been employed by the Cessna Aircraft Company since 1982.
-Beginning as Senior Vice President of Human Resources, he was named one of two Executive Vice Presidents of the company in 1999.
+Beginning as senior vice president of human resources, he was named one of two executive vice presidents of the company in 1999.
 He resigned in July 2002 in order to run for office.
 He had been a Republican for most of his life, but became a Democrat just days before being introduced on the Sebelius ticket.

 Moore is past chairman of the Kansas Chamber of Commerce and Industry.
 He is also a past chairman of both Kansas, Inc. and Kansas Technology Enterprise Corporation (KTEC), two public/private partnerships focused on economic development.
 He also served as the first chairman of the Kansas Children’s Cabinet.

 Moore has been active in philanthropic and civic activities in the Wichita area.
-He is a founder and former Chairman of the Kansas Foodbank, and he was the founder and the first chairman of the Greater Wichita Area Sports Commission.
-In 1998, he served as the General Campaign Chairman for the United Way of the Plains.
-He also served as a board member and President of the Wichita Children’s Home.
+He is a founder and former chairman of the Kansas Foodbank, and he was the founder and the first chairman of the Greater Wichita Area Sports Commission.
+In 1998, he served as the general campaign chairman for the United Way of the Plains.
+He also served as a board member and president of the Wichita Children’s Home.